AJWest22/MS4/README.md

 ### **Colors**

 The site uses a black and white coloring to ceate the modern look.
 The cdesign style comes from CI's Boutique Ado project.
-Originaly I was going to use a video for the playstation and xbox products, but struggled to implement it, so it was removed and a blue background was added to the playstation games, and a green color for the Xbox games.
+Originaly I was going to use a video for the Playstation and Xbox products, but struggled to implement it, so it was removed and a blue background was added to the Playstation games, and a reen color for the Xbox games.
 This is in keeping with the games manufactures, Sony's colour being blue, and Microsoft's colour being green.

 ### **Images**